 Targeting $1.7B in unredeemed card value

-This concept could be a moneymaker for supermarkets in this economy, where many people have greater need for food on the table than discretionary purchases.
+No doubt, This concept could be a moneymaker for supermarkets in this economy, where many people have greater need for food on the table than discretionary purchases.
 According to new CEB TowerGroup research, 2012 annual sales of gift cards in the United States exceed $110 billion, and spillage (the unspent portion) is $1.7 billion.
-The spillage figure—the target of Alula and websites already in this space such as plasticjungle.com, cardpool.com and giftcardrescue.com—is actually down 20% from a year earlier because 30% of people who receive gift cards spend $25 more than the value of the card, CEB TowerGroup says.
+The spillage figure—the target of Alula and websites already in this space such as plasticjungle.com, cardpool.com and giftcardrescue.com—is actually down 20% from a year earlier because 30% of people who receive gift cards spend $25 more than the value of the card, CEB TowerGroup reports.